9 Lesson Planning

 Once a lesson plan has been established, AI tools are able to brainstorm ideas for interactive classroom activities, accepting input about topic, audience, style, and other requirements.
 One RRC Polytech instructor teaching in an education-related program reported that AI tools allowed them to brainstorm activities in new formats when they had been using the same kinds of activities over and over.[5]
 See the following screenshot for an example of how to prompt an AI tool to generate classroom activity ideas, and click the image to read the full conversation (ChatGPT login required).

 In activity planning, the most common reported use of AI tools among RRC Polytech staff is creating or adapting a diverse set of examples, questions, or case study scenarios.
-The following section outlines more information about these topics.
+The following sections share more information about these topics.

 Generating Examples

-Mollick and Mollick note that providing students with a diverse range of examples leads to increased comprehension and recall, critical thinking, and ability to apply new information, and suggest weaving examples into lectures, practice questions, and course materials.[6]
+AI in education researchers Mollick and Mollick note that providing students with a diverse range of examples leads to increased comprehension, recall, critical thinking, and ability to apply new information, and suggest weaving examples into lectures, practice questions, and course materials.[6]
 When teaching the same course in different programs, RRC Polytech communication instructor Jacob Carewick has used AI tools to rework an existing set of examples for a new context, noting that AI tools can incorporate jargon and workplace issues from specific industries.[7]
 Library and Academic Services Reference Technician Rosemary Woodby reported using AI tools to generate sample project topics for a research-related presentation to a civil engineering geomatics class.[8]

 In addition to generating examples that make activities, lessons, and courses more relevant and engaging, AI tools can help vary a set of examples.
 This could include asking an AI tool to provide examples from varied perspectives, such as different organizational roles, generations, or backgrounds,[9] or to provide counterpoints.[10]
-Due to bias in AI tools’ training data, AI output need to be carefully reviewed to ensure that attempts to diversify content don’t perpetuate offensive stereotypes.
+AI outputs need to be carefully reviewed to ensure that attempts to diversify content don’t perpetuate stereotypes, such as placing only males in traditionally male-dominated jobs.

 The following screenshot shows one way to prompt an AI tool for a list of examples.
-Click the image for ChatGPT’s response (login required).
+Click the image for ChatGPT’s response.

 Generating Questions

 AI tools can produce a large number of questions appropriate to a topic and level of knowledge.
-These might be questions for discussion, a review quiz, or in-class practice activities, and can be based on an AI tool’s existing information, a web search, or a supplied document.
-For example, Jacob Carewick and other RRC Polytech instructors have used ChatGPT while preparing for mock job interview activities, to produce technical questions outside their areas of expertise.
+These might be questions for discussion, a review quiz, or in-class practice activities, and can be based on an AI tool’s training data, a web search, or a supplied document.
+For example, Jacob Carewick and other RRC Polytech instructors have used ChatGPT while preparing for mock job interview activities to produce technical questions outside their areas of expertise.
 [11]

 See the following image for an example of how to prompt an AI tool to produce a set of questions.[12]
-Click the image for a ChatGPT’s full response and user reprompting to increase the level of difficulty (login required).
+Click the image for a ChatGPT’s full response and user reprompting to increase the level of difficulty.

 Generating Case Studies